DualBrain/gw-basic/Tutorials.md

 Debbie writes:

-    I was hoping I could find someone on line to help me with an old GW Basic program I have.
+*I was hoping I could find someone on line to help me with an old GW Basic program I have.
 I need it to print to a usb port.
 A few years ago with the help of a very kind man on line He helped me make the program print from a dot matrix to a laser.
 But all the new computers have only usb ports for printers.
-I do have one parrellell port on one computer but I cannot get it to work probably because it going thru windows. any advice would be very much appreciated
+I do have one parrellell port on one computer but I cannot get it to work probably because it going thru windows. any advice would be very much appreciated.*

 Neil comments:

-    I'm not sure, but printing isn't a direct function of GW-BASIC, rather it's handled by the underlying operating system.
+*I'm not sure, but printing isn't a direct function of GW-BASIC, rather it's handled by the underlying operating system.
 If you haven't looked into DOSbox, an emulator that will run on Windows, then I would start there and maybe ask on their forums.
-What you want is to map the old DOS printer port somehow and GW-BASIC itself won't "know" the difference.
+What you want is to map the old DOS printer port somehow and GW-BASIC itself won't "know" the difference.*

 Ron comments

-    Printfil will do what you want.
+*Printfil will do what you want.*

-    Easier yet is to just send your text to a file using BASIC, then open that file using NOTEPAD and print it out in WINDOWS.
+*Easier yet is to just send your text to a file using BASIC, then open that file using NOTEPAD and print it out in WINDOWS.*

 Anthony comments

-    I have tried dos2usb and good for me
+*I have tried dos2usb and good for me.*

 Hank comments

-    Under the printer properties, if you select the ports and enable printer pooling, you should be able to print from the dos window without any special driver to the default printer.
-You may need to check the LPT1 port for the dos window to print to it and the pooling will redirect it to the other selected port.
+*Under the printer properties, if you select the ports and enable printer pooling, you should be able to print from the dos window without any special driver to the default printer.
+You may need to check the LPT1 port for the dos window to print to it and the pooling will redirect it to the other selected port.*

 Mike comments

-    Dos2Prn and Dos2Usb.
-The 1st works best 4 me in all cases. http://www.dosprn.com/
+*Dos2Prn and Dos2Usb.
+The 1st works best 4 me in all cases. http://www.dosprn.com/*

 Edward Bronson comments

-    Go to windows printer setup.
+*Go to windows printer setup.
 Choose the share all printers option. (or it's equivalent) Then all printers become available. windows will automatically associate the first available printer with LPT1: at the time of printing.
-All printers become global.
+All printers become global.*